 In these cases you’ll require a planning permit, which can be applied for on the City of Melbourne website.

-Origin Energy and Tango Energy generally offer the best feed-in tariffs in Victoria.
+Origin Energy generally offers the best feed-in tariffs in Victoria.
 Not only do these providers have reasonably high feed-in tariffs, both also offers solar-specific deals tailored to households with solar panels.
 As always, some terms and conditions apply in order to receive a higher FiT rate.

 Read our full breakdown of VIC feed-in tariffs for more information.